DAILY WONDER

 Picture

-Throughout the year, Waldorf education celebrates festivals to connect with the cycle of nature, establish a yearly rhythm for the children, and strengthen the community.
+Throughout the year, Waldorf Education celebrates festivals to connect with the cycle of nature, establish a yearly rhythm for the children, and strengthen the community.
 The Festival of Compassion (Martinmas) is celebrated around November 11, between Michaelmas - the Festival of Courage's fiery out-breath and the winter holidays' deep in-breath.
-Universally, it honours St. Martin's story, patron saint of beggars and outcasts, who was known for his gentleness and his ability to bring warmth and light to those in need.
-He is best known for his act of kindness toward a poor beggar freezing outside in the cold.
+Universally, it honours St. Martin's story, patron saint of beggars and outcasts, known for his gentleness and ability to bring warmth and light to those in need.
+He is best known for his kindness toward a poor beggar freezing outside.
 Martin used his sword to cut his cloak in two and gave one half to the beggar.
 This act of compassion, which gave the beggar warmth and hope, is why this festival is also called the Festival of Compassion.
-Waldorf education celebrates this festival by making lanterns with the children and gathering together for an evening Lantern Walk.
+Waldorf Education celebrates this festival by making lanterns with the children and gathering for an evening Lantern Walk.

 The essence of this festival is to acknowledge the light that shines forth from each of us.
 This light needs to be protected, just as the lights inside our lanterns do, so they don’t blow out.